Accounting Industry in Australia – Overview

 Under the leadership of Duncan McLennan, national managing partner of KPMG Australia, the firm reported revenues of $1.37 billion in FY 2016.
 KPMG Australia stresses the importance of audit quality and the notion that it’s not just about reaching the right opinion but how that opinion is reached.
 KPMG Australia focuses on the processes and integrity behind the formal audit report.
 The firm makes the best effort to make it clear that quality is both imperative and non-negotiable for the firm.

 At EY, the firm is committed to building a better working world with enhanced trust and confidence in business, sustainable growth, development of talent, and greater collaboration.
 According to EY’s transparency report, the firm reported revenues of $1.48 billion in FY 2016, higher than the previous year’s $1.28 billion.
-EY Australia’s reputation is based on providing top-notch professional audit services objectively and ethically to every client.
+EY’s reputation as one of the main accounting firms in Australia is based on providing top-notch professional audit services objectively and ethically to every client.

 Deloitte Australia is under the leadership of CEO Cindy Hook.
 The firm is committed to growth, client services, and its people, which include 700 partners and more than 7,000 employees located across the country, Papua New Guinea, and Timor-Leste.
 In FY 2017, Deloitte Australia reported record revenues of A$1.76 billion, up 15% from the previous year.
 To stay competitive and maintain its momentum, the firm continues to invest in innovation, technology, and skilled staff, while expanding through acquisitions, alliances, and growth.
 Deloitte’s purpose is to make an impact that matters and creates a lasting difference.